sunnyvalechha/Kubernetes-Commands/README.md

   * Pod is a collection of containers that can run on a host.
 This resource is created by clients and scheduled onto hosts.

-  * Pods are ephimeral in nature, means the same pod cannot redeployed once die, but another pod will be up with the same configurations.
+  * Pods are ephemeral in nature, which means the same pod cannot be redeployed once dies, but another pod will be up with the same configurations.

 k get pods			# Get pods information

-k get pods -o wide		# Get IP address on which node pod is deployed
+k get pods -o wide		# Get IP address on which node the pod is deployed

 k get pods -o wide -v=7		# Verbose level 7